 Following the life of a then-11-year-old girl in Jharkhand, they saw the work and risks children face in the mica mines.

-Children shimmy themselves into small, man-made tunnels around the area.
-With ice picks and hammers, they chip into the sides and backs of the small pits to loosen the rock and dirt.
+Children shimmy themselves into small, manmade tunnels around the area.
+They chip into the sides and backs of the small pits to loosen the rock and dirt with ice picks and hammers.

 They put the loosened debris in baskets and hauled it out of the tunnels.